BPScott/talk-the-rise-and-fall-of-a-design-system/index.md

 ---
 title: The rise and fall of a design system
-theme: sky
+theme: serif
+css: style.css
 ---

-# The rise and fall of a design system
+# The Rise & Fall<br>of a Design System

 <small>Ben Scott / [@BPScott](http://twitter.com/BPScott)</small>